Garrett County, MD Personal Injury Lawyer

 If your injury keeps you from going to work to earn a living, you can recover your lost income as part of the damages in a personal injury suit.
-You are able to recover the wages that you’ve already lost as well as the wages that you won’t be able to make in future, which is known as diminished earning potential.
+You are able to recover the wages that you’ve already lost as well as the wages that you won’t be able to make in the future, which is known as diminished earning potential.

 Pain and Suffering

 Receiving compensation for pain and suffering is more difficult than receiving compensation for other types of damages since it’s more difficult to quantify.
 However, if an injury has affected your ability to enjoy life and has caused emotional and mental anguish, it’s likely that you’ll be able to receive compensation for it.
-Note that pain and suffering is not typically included in insurance cases.
+Note that pain and suffering are not typically included in insurance cases.